JamesParrott/sDNA_GH/README.md

 [^3] These checks can also be performed by copy and pasting directly from this document.
 However that would only prove the correctness of README.md (this is a good thing, but sDNA_GH does not refer to this file).
 For example, if in future a breaking change (even an entirely inadvertant one) causes this document to be incorrect (and it has not been updated), `config.toml` still needs to be checked to ensure sDNA_GH will find Python 2.7 and sDNA correctly.

-[^4] In the absence of configuration options, sDNA_GH will search certain default directories (C:\, C:\Program Files (x86), %appdata%, and the system path) for sDNA and Python27, so if sDNA and Python 2.7 are installed in a 'normal' place, the sDNA_search_paths option can also be deleted from `config.toml`.
+[^4] In the absence of configuration options, sDNA_GH will search certain default directories (`C:\`, `C:\Program Files (x86)`, `%appdata%`, and the system path) for sDNA and Python27, so if sDNA and Python 2.7 are installed in a 'normal' place, the sDNA_search_paths option can also be deleted from `config.toml`.
 However if a new Python 2.7 version or new sDNA version is installed in future, the behaviour of sDNA_GH may suddenly change if it finds a new version instead, possibly no longer working at all (e.g. if it finds Iron Python 2.7).